Sukhmani Sahib and Sukh

 Scripture of a Saint

-The Sukhmani is the scripture of a saint whose sanctity entered into conflict with a king, proud of power arid domination.
+The Sukhmani is the scripture of a saint whose sanctity entered into conflict with a king, proud of power and arid domination.
 The conflict ended in tragedy, the saint sacrificed his life and would not surrender God and the Granth Sahib.
-The great king Akbar, paid homage to the Granth, saying that it was full of praises for the Divine Maker and as a mark of his appreciation, sent several golden muhars to be spent in the service of the people.
+The great king Akbar, paid homage to the Granth, saying that it was full of praises for the Divine Maker, and as a mark of his appreciation, sent several golden muhars to be spent in the service of the people.
 Akbar died in 1605.
 Akbar was succeeded by Jehangir, who did not understand the noble ideals for which Guru Arjan and the Granth Sahib stood.

-The Granth Sahib is Scripture of Union, a Melap-Sastra.
+The Granth Sahib is the Scripture of Union, a Melap-Sastra.
 In it are brought together sayings and songs of Hindu and Muslim lovers of God.
 Jehangir asked Guru Arjan to make changes in the Granth.
 Guru Arjan declined to do anything to suit the fancies of a king and was summoned to Lahore.
-There he was ordered to sit for three ‘days in a cauldron of boiling water which became hotter and hotter, as the flames underneath burnt, more and more, and_ red hot powder of sand was applied to the Guru’s blistered body.
+There he was ordered to sit for three 'days in a cauldron of boiling water which became hotter and hotter, as the flames underneath burnt, more and more, and_ red hot powder of sand was applied to the Guru's blistered body.
 In calm dignity set the Guru, reciting from the Japji and repeating the words:

 'Sweet to me is what Thou doest!

 I but ask of Thee the Treasure of the Name.'

 The Spokesman Weekly published this article on Sukhmani Sahib originally back in 1980.
 As it describes the views of a Great educationist and Saint Sadhu T.L.
 Vaswani on Gurbani, We have re-published it as is here with little change in its title only.